flutter/website/src/development/ui/advanced/shaders.md

  }
  ```

-Note how the indexes used does not count the `sampler2D` uniform.
-This uniform
+Observe that the indices used with [`FragmentShader.setFloat`][] do not count the `sampler2D` uniform.
-will be set separately with [`FragmentShader.setImageSampler`][], with the
-index starting over at 0.
+This uniform is set separately with [`FragmentShader.setImageSampler`][], with the index starting over at 0.

-Any float uniforms that are left uninitialized will default to `0`.
+Any float uniforms that are left uninitialized will default to `0.0`.

 #### Current position